BiaAhmed/product-marketing-portfolio/README.md

 ![ A website with the title "Rabia's internet space"](/public/images/ogimage.png)

-# Product Marketing Portfolio Template (Built with Astro + Tailwind)
+# Product Marketing Portfolio

 **Live site → [rabiaahmed.me](https://rabiaahmed.me/)**

-A portfolio theme for marketers who don’t just write copy—they own funnels, ship GTM plays, and talk API without blinking.
-I built this template to show—not tell—how product marketers like me help early-stage products find traction and turn MVPs into revenue.
+a “show-don’t-tell” space where I break down how I take dev heavy, AI-powered products from MVP to must-have.

 ---